Updating Aadhaar Details for Mandatory Services

 Your Special Digital Identity Number

-Aadhaar is a unique 12-digit identification number given to residents of India.
-Think of it as your very own, one-of-a-kind digital fingerprint for official purposes.
-It helps prove who you are, making it easier to access various services without needing many different documents.
-It’s designed to be simple, secure, and unique to you.
+Aadhaar is a unique 12-digit identification number issued to residents of India.
+Think of it as your unique digital fingerprint for official purposes.
+It helps prove who you are, making it easier to access various services without requiring multiple different documents.
+It’s designed to be simple, secure, and uniquely yours.

 Connecting You to Important Services